Jump to content

 Image032s.jpg

 The Samosa pastry was flaky and flavorful, and complimented the flavor of the Keema filling perfectly.
-I particularly enjoyed the Mint yoghurt chutney as a condiment, and the combination of the three produced a particularly lovely flavor combination.
+I particularly enjoyed the mint yoghurt chutney as a condiment, and the combination of the three produced a particularly lovely flavor combination.

 We relaxed over this appetizer, enjoying it at our leisure.
 That is one thing I have particularly appreciated about this place: I never feel hurried or rushed.
 Again, my impression is that the staff cares about your overall experience of the restaurant, so they create a relaxed atmosphere for you to enjoy eating.
 They discreetly keep their distance, but arrive promptly if you want a refill of your drink.